How to remove an Internet browser toolbar

 Toolbars and add-ons can be removed from Google Chrome by following the steps below.

-- Click the Customize and control Google Chrome icon in the upper right-hand corner of the browser window.
+- Click the Customize and control Google Chrome icon in the upper-right corner of the browser window.

 - Click Settings.